This Help File Page was issued on 09/30/2017

 ✓Date Online - By default, the Date offered is Today.

-▪Use the Drop-Down Calendar/Date Selection Box to reset that Date, if needed.
+▪Use the Drop-Down Calendar/Date Entry field to reset that Date, if needed.

 ✓Town Code - This code represents an abbreviation for a Municipality (or similar governmental entity) that provides Emergency Response Services when requested by an Operator (while Processing an Alarm Signal) during a Dispatch procedure.